dotnet/docfx/Documentation/tutorial/howto_create_custom_template.md

 How-to: Create A Custom Template
 ===============================

 Templates are organized as a zip package or a folder.
-The file path (without the `.zip` extension) of the zip package or the path of the folder is considered as the template name.
+The file path (without the `.zip` extension) of the zip package or the path of the folder is considered to be the template name.

 Quickstart
 ---------------